Mothbox 4.5

 The Mothbox is a low-cost, high-performance insect monitor.
-It features a power efficient and lightweight design meant to help field biologists deploy it in the depths of the jungles, and its low-cost nature means you can build one to study the biodiversity at your home!
+It features a power efficient and lightweight design that helps field biologists deploy it in the depths of the jungle.
+Its low cost means you can build one to study the biodiversity at your home!

 See the full specifications of what it can do here.
-Watch a video presentation at the Smithsonian all about the Mothbox and its design
+Watch a video presentation of our talk at the Smithsonian all about the Mothbox and its design.

 PXL_20240720_054408351 MP-EDIT